It’s Tax Season (Don’t Sweat—This Guide Will Help You Through It)

 - When is the tax filing deadline?

-For tax year 2020, the deadline to file your taxes is April 15, 2021.
-Last year, the deadline was extended due to the pandemic, but so far, there has not been a similar extension this year.
+For tax year 2020, the original deadline to file your taxes was April 15, 2021.
+The deadline has since been extended due to the pandemic to May 17, 2021.

 You won’t want to miss this deadline.
 If you do, the IRS will charge a failure to file penalty fee against you equal to about 5% of the unpaid tax amount.